Applications of emulation and Bayesian methods in heavy-ion physics: Summary and outlook

 Because Bayesian inference provides quantified uncertainty bands, it is natural to expect that these bands are an accurate reflection of the uncertainties in the data and the calculations.
 As discussed in Section~\ref{sec:bayes_applications}, the reality is more nuanced: simulations of heavy-ion collisions are complex, and known sources of modelling uncertainties cannot always be included comprehensively.
 We also saw with Figure~\ref{fig:effect_of_visc_param} that decisions such as the details of the parametrization of bulk viscosity, which may seem relatively harmless, can have large effects on the results of the analysis.
 This knowledge is being used, along with other advances, to shape the next generation of Bayesian studies of heavy-ion data.
 With a sustained community effort and a focus on open science, we can expect to rapidly improve constraints on the properties of the quark-gluon plasma.

 \ack I am indebted to Dananjaya Liyanage and Matthew Heffernan for their invaluable feedback on this work, and to Matthew Luzum for his insights regarding uncertainty correlations.
 Large parts of this review are built on discussions and collaborations with my former colleagues at Duke, and with current and former members of the JETSCAPE Collaboration, many of whom wrote outstanding Ph.D. theses that are cited throughout this review.
 I thank Steffen Bass, Jonah Bernhard, Yi Chen, Jacob Coleman, Lipei Du, Raymond Ehlers, Derek Everett, Wenkai Fan, Charles Gale, Matthew Heffernan, Ulrich Heinz, Peter Jacobs, Yi Ji, Weiyao Ke, Dananjaya Liyanage, Matthew Luzum, Abhijit Majumder, Simon Mak, Andi Mankolli, James Mulligan, Govert Nijs, Scott Moreland, Scott Pratt, Chun Shen, Ron Soltz, Wilke van der Schee, Gojko Vujanovic and Yingru Xu for discussions and collaborations.
 I thank Jasper Parkkila for his feedback on the manuscript.
+This work was supported in part by the U.S. Department of Energy, Office of Science under Award Numbers DE-FG-02-05ER41367 and DE-SC-0024347.